living-atlases/la-toolkit/README.md

 - Move your data to `/data/la-toolkit` and create an additional `/data/la-toolkit/mongo/`.
 If you want to use a different directories edit your `docker-compose.yml` volumes accordingly.
 You can also use symlinks.
 - Change the mongo db user/passwords before start the container.
 - A migration of your projects json configuration to mongo should be done at startup.
 Please verify that the `la-toolkit` start correctly.
 If not see the "Logs and debugging" section above.

+## Migrate your old inventories to the toolkit

+If you were using other generated inventories, you can import it using the (+) button with some addiotional steps:
+- Tune your imported project in the Edit and Tune tools.
+For instance, add your servers IPs, etc. See that there is a "Advanced" mode.
+There you can copy in the bottom text area your inventory local-extras.
+- After enter in the Deploy Tool, some new inventories will be generated (and also a new password file).
+Substitute that generated local-password with your old one that you are using, to restore your passwords and not using new ones.

 ## Logs and debugging